petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 * Standard processing occurs:
   * [LIFERAY] Content in Liferay is sent to the search engine where it's processed according to its data type: text is analyzed appropriately and stored in the index.
-* [LIFERAY] Additional Semantic Search processing occurs:
+* [LIFERAY] Additional semantic search processing occurs:
    * Following the configuration in System/Instance Settings, the text snippet is sent by Liferay to the sentence transformer.
       * The Max Character Count and Text Truncation Strategy determine the snippet sent to the sentence transformer.
       * Liferay selects the title and content for Blogs Entries, Knowledge Base Articles, Wiki Pages, Basic Web Content Articles.
 For Message Boards Messages, the title and subject fields are processed.